 Doping: IOC Athletes' body indicates support for fresh action against Russia

-A WADA Compliance Review Committee (CRC) will meet in Montreal on Jan.
-14-15 to hear from an inspection team whose five members were not allowed to retrieve data from a Moscow laboratory by a Dec.
-31 deadline.
+A WADA Compliance Review Committee (CRC) will meet in Montreal on Jan 14 and Jan 15 to hear from an inspection team whose five members were not allowed to retrieve data from a Moscow laboratory by a Dec 31 deadline.

 The CRC will then submit a report to the WADA executive committee and could recommend that Russian Anti-Doping Agency (RUSADA) once again be ruled non-compliant and face new sanctions.